-I love the small city I live in – its sounds and the people.
-But gardening in the city can be very different than in surrounding rural areas.
+I love the small city I live in- its sounds and the people.
+Gardening in the city can be very different than in surrounding rural areas though.
 In some cities there are city codes as to what you can and cannot do in your yard.
 In some communities, there are neighborhood associations that have strict guidelines about the appearance of your gardening efforts.
 If you have moved to a new city or a new part of your city, it is important to find out what codes and by-laws affect your gardening efforts before you plant.
 Keep reading for information on city gardening.

 How to Garden in the City

 Do not let the rules discourage you.
 Most towns have very few restrictions.
 There are dozens of books about edible landscaping.
 Lettuce and greens, for instance, make a beautiful bed edging.
 A large healthy bush squash can become a beautiful feature plant in a flower bed.
 Mixing and staggering your planting of flowers and vegetables often keeps them healthier by discouraging pests.
 Most neighborhoods need uplifting with beautiful flowers and attractive beds, so you are only limited by your imagination.
 Where there is a will, there is a way.